Rand404/SNIU-Central-Database/Northumbria Act 2020.md

 6. In the case that less than 50% turnout is achieved in a referendum, the associated referendum is considered to have failed.

+7. In the case that the referendum taking place in the region of North East England fails to pass, this Act will not come into force.

 ## Commencement, Extent and Short Title

 1. This Act may be cited as the Northumbria Act 2020.
-2. This Act comes into force on the passing of any of the three referenda provisioned for in section 3.
+2. This Act comes into force on the passing of the referendum in North East England.
 3. This Act extends to England and Wales.

 **This Act was written by the Hon.
 Antonio J. Linares, Member for Scotland, as a Private Member’s bill**